Robert Cheezic

 Robert Allen Cheezic (January 2, 1939 – January 17, 2021) was an American martial artist specializing in the art of Tang Soo Do.
 He was a major mover of Tang Soo Do in the Northeastern United States and was the founder of the Cheezic Tang Soo Do Federation, one of the oldest American martial arts organizations focusing on Tang Soo Do.

-History
+Biography

 Early life

 Robert Allen Cheezic was born on January 2, 1939, in Pittston, Pennsylvania.
-At age of 5, his family moved to Waterbury, Connecticut..
+Aged 5, his family moved to Waterbury, Connecticut..
 He attended Leavenworth High School, where he excelled in various sports.
 Cheezic would also complete vocational training at Connecticut School of Electronics.
-After graduating, he enrolled to United States Airforce.
+After graduating, he enrolled to United States Air Force.
 He spent his first two service years stationed at Stewart Air Force Base in Newburgh, New York.